Contact Us | Search

 PEER project students.
 Photo courtesy of Dr. Sidibe

-The positive outcome of their research is that it allowed the different stakeholders to get together and to discuss the issues of concern around the use of digital technologies.
-This raised the awareness of the telephone company for instance on the need to enlarge the network coverage and to take additional measures for widespread use of the services they provide including adapting the services to socioeconomic conditions of users in terms the way to charge the service provision, the nature and the quality of the service.
+One positive outcome of their research is that it allowed different stakeholders to jointly discuss the issues of concern around the use of digital technologies.
+This raised the awareness difference in expectation between stakeholders.
+For instance, the local telephone company learned of the need to enlarge the network coverage and take additional measures for widespread use of the services they provide including adapting the services to socioeconomic conditions of users in terms cost, as well as, the nature and the quality of the service.
+Their feedback events pointed to the need for the telephone company to consider the way they communicate with farmers the users of technologies.

 Back to PEER Cycle 6 Grant Recipients